Key takeaways:

 After you have eaten, your body releases the satiety hormone, leptin.

-Later, when leptin levels drop, the hunger hormone ghrelin is released, signaling you to eat.
+- Later, when leptin levels drop, the hunger hormone ghrelin is released, signaling you to eat.

-So the normal way things work is that you eat, you’re full for a while, and then your body signals that you should eat again.
+The, the normal way things work is that you eat, you’re full for a while, and then your body signals that you should eat again.

 There are hundreds of research studies on the genetic variants of MC4R, and most of the variants studied show a decrease in MC4R, resulting in increased BMI.
 If there aren’t enough of the receptors generated by the cell, then the ‘stop eating’ signal can be impaired.
 Thyroid hormone levels also play a role in the production of MC4R.[ref]

-α-MSH hormone
+α-MSH hormone:

-Increased appetite, increased muscle mass
+Increased appetite, increased muscle mass, starting at birth

 Previously, I mentioned that some MC4R variants are tied to higher BMI throughout life.
 A study looked at infants carrying the MC4R variant and found no differences in birth weight based on the variant, but by 2 weeks of age, they could detect a difference in BMI and appetite.[ref]

-An interesting aside: α-MSH does more than just bind to the MC4R receptor and moderate feeding, it also stimulates the production of pigment (melanin) in the hair and skin.
+The α-MSH hormone does more than just bind to the MC4R receptor and moderate feeding, it also stimulates the production of pigment (melanin) in the hair and skin.
 Named for the agouti coloring of animal coats, the agouti-related peptide also plays a role in pigmentation.
-The α-MSH is derived from the POMC hormone, which is a pituitary gland hormone that is the precursor to ACTH and other MSHs.
-There are other melanocortin receptors as well: MC1R is the receptor controlling hair color, with genetic variants of MC1R producing red hair.

 MC4R Genotype Report